BinaryAnalysisPlatform/bap/README.md

 ## Learning

 We understand that BAP is huge and it is easy to get lost.
-We're working constantly on improving documentation ensuring that every single function in [BAP API][api-master] is thoroughly documented.
-But writing higher-level guidelines in the form of manuals or tutorials is much harder, especially given how different the goals of our fellow researchers and users.
+We're working constantly on improving documentation ensuring that every single function in [BAP API][docs] is thoroughly documented.
+But writing higher-level guidelines in the form of manuals or [tutorials][bap-tutorial] is much harder and very time consuming, especially given how different the goals of our fellow researchers and users.
 Therefore we employ a backward-chaining approach and prefer to answer real questions rather than prematurely trying to address all possible questions.
 We will be happy to see you in your [chat][gitter] that features searchable, indexed by Google, archive.

 We are writing, occasionally, to our [blog][blog] and [wiki][wiki] and are encouraging everyone to contribute to both of them.
 You can also post your questions on [stackoverflow][so-ocaml] or discuss BAP on the [OCaml][discuss-bap] board.
 We also have a cute [discord][discord-bap] channel, which has much less traffic than our [gitter][gitter].

 ## Contributing

 BAP is built by the community and we're welcome all contributions from authors that are willing to share them under the MIT license.
 If you don't think that your analysis or tool suits this repository (e.g., it has a limited use, not fully ready, doesn't meet our standards, etc), then you can consider contributing to our [bap-plugins][bap-plugins] repository that is a collection of useful BAP plugins that are not mature enough to be included in the main distribution.
 Alternatively, you can consider extending our [toolkit][toolkit] with your tool.

 Of course, there is no need to submit your work to one of our repositories.
 BAP is a plugin-based framework and your code could be hosted anywhere and have any license (including proprietary).
 If you want to make your work available to the community it would be a good idea to release it via [opam][opam-packaging].

 ## Sponsors
 *   [ForAllSecure][fas]